 Backup iPhone and iPad with third-party options

 A popular alternative to backing up your iOS device with Finder/iTunes is iMazing for Mac/PC.
-You get advanced controls like the ability to save and export Messages, ringtone management, more detailed backup settings, and more. iMazing offers a free trial and is available for $49.99 for a lifetime license.
+You get advanced controls like the ability to save and export Messages, ringtone management, and more detailed backup settings. iMazing offers a free trial and is available from $35 for a lifetime license for one device (2, 3, 5, and 10 device options too) and also can be used with unlimited devices for $45/year.

 External drives for iOS devices